marijnh/Eloquent-JavaScript/15_event.md

 finger when it isn't on the screen (to simulate `"mousemove"`), and it allows multiple fingers to be on the screen at the same time.

-Mouse events only cover touch interaction in straightforward cases—if you add a `"click"` handler to a button, touch users will still be able to use it.
-But something like the resizeable bar in the last example does not work on a touchscreen.
+Mouse events cover touch interaction only in straightforward cases—if you add a `"click"` handler to a button, touch users will still be able to use it.
+But something like the resizeable bar in the previous example does not work on a touchscreen.

 {{index "touchstart event", "touchmove event", "touchend event"}}

 There are specific event types fired by touch interaction.
 When a finger starts touching the screen, you get a `"touchstart"` event.
 When it is moved while touching, `"touchmove"` events fire.
-And finally, when it stops touching the screen, you'll see a `"touchend"` event.
+Finally, when it stops touching the screen, you'll see a `"touchend"` event.

 {{index "touches property", "clientX property", "clientY property", "pageX property", "pageY property"}}